apla/me.apla.cordova.app-preferences/README.md

 Notes
 ---
-1. iOS, Android and Windows Phone basic values (`string`, `number`, `boolean`) are stored using typed fields.
+1. iOS, OSX, Android and Windows Phone basic values (`string`, `number`, `boolean`) are stored using typed fields.
 1. Complex values, such as arrays and objects, are always stored using JSON notation.
 1. Dictionaries are supported on iOS and Windows 8 only, so on other platforms instead of using the real dictionary a composite key will be written like `<dict>.<key>`
-1. On iOS dictionaries just a key, so appPrefs.store ('dict', 'key', value) and appPrefs.store ('dict', {'key': value}) have same meaning (but different result).
+1. On iOS/OSX dictionaries just a key, so appPrefs.store ('dict', 'key', value) and appPrefs.store ('dict', {'key': value}) have same meaning (but different result).

 Tests
 ---